 A hard-hitting journeyman who became a cornerstone of New Japan's most dominant faction, bringing American swagger to Japanese wrestling.

-Karl Anderson, born Chad Allegra, carved his path far from the bright lights of WWE.
-He spent years grinding on the independent circuit, a period that forged his tough, no-nonsense in-ring style.
-His career trajectory shifted dramatically when he landed in New Japan Pro-Wrestling.
-There, alongside Luke Gallows, he formed the powerhouse tag team known as the "Machine Gun."
-Their true legacy was cemented as founding members of the Bullet Club, a rebellious gaijin stable that reshaped the company's landscape and became a global phenomenon.
-Anderson's success in Japan, where he held the prestigious IWGP Tag Team Championships multiple times, proved that American wrestlers could achieve top status outside their home country, paving the way for a generation of talent to look east.
+Karl Anderson, born Chad Allegra, held the IWGP Tag Team Championships multiple times in New Japan Pro-Wrestling.
+He spent years grinding on the independent circuit, forging a tough, no-nonsense in-ring style.
+Alongside Luke Gallows, he formed the 'Machine Gun' tag team.
+Their true impact came as founding members of the Bullet Club, a rebellious gaijin stable that reshaped the company and became a global phenomenon.
+Anderson’s success proved American wrestlers could achieve top status outside their home country, paving the way for a generation of talent to look east.

 1965–1980